 New to Bounty?

-Health experts are now recommending pregnant women receive the Pfizer vaccine at any stage during their pregnancy.
+Health experts are now recommending pregnant women receive the Pfizer (Comirnaty) vaccine at any stage during their pregnancy and are considered a priority group for COVID-19 vaccination.

 On Friday July 23, ATAGI confirmed that pregnant women have now been added to phase 1B, with information being sent to GPs saying the change was effective immediately.